 This is a great question and a fabulous desire!
 The answer is “very easily!
 First let me clarify about the 9 Degree Circle Wedge Rulers.

 The 9 degree circle wedge rulers come in 5 sizes…they are all 9 degree rulers.
 They are simply shorter and or taller versions of the same angle.
 The individual sizes are 9″ miniature, 14″ miniature, 18″ miniature, 25″ Original, and The 37″ Extension Wedge (which used with the 25″ original ruler).

 The size of the ruler is the size of the fan that it will make.
 Circles will be twice the fan size.
 For instance the 18″ ruler makes an 18” fan (in 20 different patterns) and also a 36″ circle.

 They say that inspiration is like inhaling the memory of something you have never done.
-That saying feels so magical to me…I remember times of blissful inspiration where I forgot to make dinner, pick children up after ballet or swimming lessons..Forgot to eat or sleep wile riding on waves of creativity exploration.
-I believe inspiration come from seeing differently….simply letting the air and light into my world or my thinking…makes a difference!
+That saying feels so magical to me…I remember times of blissful inspiration where I forgot to make dinner, pick children up after ballet or swimming lessons..Forgot to eat or sleep while riding on waves of creativity exploration.
+I believe inspiration comes from seeing differently…simply letting the air and light into my world or my thinking — it makes a difference!